nmamore/gameboyColor/README.md

 # gameboyColor
-An attempt to recreate the Gameboy Color on FPGA.
-Goal to learn more about CPU architecture
+An attempt to recreate the Gameboy Color on FPGA with the goal to learn more about CPU architecture